-PEIMS data, including leaver records, are submitted to TEA through the regional Education Service Centers (ESCs), which are responsible for ensuring compliance with basic reporting requirements and schedules.
+PEIMS data, including leaver records, are submitted by school districts to TEA.
+The regional Education Service Centers (ESCs) are responsible for ensuring compliance with basic reporting requirements and schedules.
 Data checks are performed at TEA as part of initial data processing.
-Districts receive a list of potential underreported students - those Grade 7-12 students served the previous year for whom the district has not submitted either an enrollment record (for returning students) or a leaver record (for graduates, dropouts, and other leavers).
-Districts have one opportunity to correct and resubmit their data before the resubmission deadline.
+Each district receives a list of potential underreported students - those Grade 7-12 students served the previous year for whom the district has not submitted either enrollment records (for returning students) or leaver records (for graduates, dropouts, and other leavers).
+Districts have the opportunity to correct and resubmit their data before the resubmission deadline.
 The due date for the fall data submission that includes the leaver data is early December.
 The resubmission deadline is mid-January.

 After TEA receives the final PEIMS data submission, an automated statewide search of other data files is conducted.
 The search identifies students reported to have dropped out or withdrawn who did not do so.
-This includes students who are found enrolled in public school somewhere else in the state, students appearing on the GED information file as having received a GED certificate, students reported as having graduated, and any students who have been identified as a dropout in previous school years.
+This includes students who are found enrolled in public school somewhere else in the state, students appearing on the GED information file as having received GED certificates, students reported as having graduated, and any students who have been identified as dropouts in previous school years.